crawlingout/unexplored/_posts/2014-06-22-valbona-valley.markdown

 imagelink: "http://www.flickr.com/photos/strobose/8941755219"
 imagealt: "Valbona river, Valbona National Park, Prokletije, Albania"
 imageheight: 534
-by:
-- 'ollirg'
-- 'Stef & K'
-- 'Tobias Klenze'
-- 'Altinosmanaj'
-- 'jahmaica'
 tags:
 - 'Prokletije'
-twtrdsc: "The gem of Prokletije Mountains and one of the most beautiful unexplored places in Europe."
 ---
 Valbona Valley National Park is the gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.
 Tourism in Valbona still operates very much as an extension of the age-old rules of hospitality.
 Forests, rugged mountain peaks, remote villages.
 THAT is exactly the kind of trekking I love.